dnitsch/async-api-generator/docs/asyncapi.md

 ```

-> However, the recommended way is to keep your schema in a file named => `MESSAGE_NAME.schema.json` [see example](../src/test/domain.sample/src/schemas/PackingAreaEvent.schema.json)
+> However, the recommended way is to keep your schema in a file named => `MESSAGE_NAME.schema.json` [see example](../src/test/domain.sample/src/schemas/SomeEvent.schema.json)

 ## Nice To Have

-- `servers` keyword describes the technology providing the transport layer - e.g. Kafka/RabbitMQ or specifically in case of Next the `ServiceBus Namespace`
+- `servers` keyword describes the technology providing the transport layer - e.g. Kafka/RabbitMQ/AWS SQS/Azure ServiceBus
     - it may contain a map of multiple implementations - e.g. dev/preprod/prod
     - > in conjunction with a channel key a full URL can be constructed to use by the client(s) to either publish or subscribe to messages on that ServiceBus's Topic/Queue/Topic-Subscription